sophgo/tpu-mlir/docs/quick_start/source_en/Appx.02_cv18xx_guide.rst

   2.3 If int8 model accuracy is poor:

-    1) Verify that the data set used by run_calibration.py is the validation set used when training the model;
+    1) Verify that the data set used by run_calibration is the validation set used when training the model;

     2) A business scenario data set (typically 100-1000 images) can be added for run_calibration.